Noesis/LanguageServer/README.md

 ## System Requirements

 - VSCode 1.63.0
-- Windows*
+- Windows or MacOS*

 *The extension is packaged with a NoesisGUI language server binary.
-Currently only Windows is supported, Mac support will be added in a coming release.